iustin/corydalis/docs/manual.md

 ### Atom searches on images versus folders

-Normally, a folder search will return all folders with at least one image matching the search filter.
-However, there are two exceptions to this case, in order to make the search concept more logical:
+Folder and image search differ in semantics as what a complex filter mean; they're mostly equivalent for simple filters, and a folder search for X means it contains at least an image that passes X.

+However, even for some simple cases this fails:

-- an empty search filter, meaning "match all" (technically, *all* with no parameters) will return also folders with no pictures; I consider this the natural behaviour when wanting to list "all".
+- an empty search filter, meaning "match all" (technically, *all* with no parameters) will return also folders with no pictures; I consider this the natural behaviour when wanting to list all _folders_.
 - a search for "no year information" will return the combination of the usual "folders containing pictures with no date information" and folders for which we can't determined the date at all (meaning no